Wensber/TextTheSpire/README.md

 Inspecting cards:

-Inspecting a card in your hand has the format "inspect [card index]".
+Inspecting a card in your hand has the format "hand [card index]".
 Can only be used on cards in your hand.
+The card description and its variables will be displayed.

+Inspecting relics:

+Inspecting a card in your hand has the format "relic [card index]".
+The relic description and its counter will be displayed.

 Inspecting map nodes: